onewelcome/identity-cloud-documentation/docs/dabp/guides/functional/manage-resource-via-ui.md

 ## Edit resources
 You can edit resources by clicking on resource on the resource overview.
 You can then click on the vertical ellipsis button and select "Edit resource".
+Only the resource name can be changed.
+If you need to change resource type, you need to create new resource with correct type and delete the old one.

 Please note: By editing a resource, users with that resource assigned might lose access to your applications when you change the resource.
 This only happens when you rely on the name and not the ID of a resource.